 Overall it seems the Jets have larger fish to fry than them playing to their opponent.

-It was asked on twitter whether things changed when looking at the standings, to take account for psychological affects on either the Jets or the fans.
+It was asked on twitter whether things changed when looking at the standings, to take account for psychological effects on either the Jets or the fans.

 I ran the same two curves looking at teams point totals and we get a downward slope again, although this time the slope is a lot flatter and the R2 is even less significant.
 For FenwickClose we get y = -0.007x + 0.5587 R2 = 0.0106, and for goal differential we get y = -0.011x + 0.7263 R2 = 0.0077.